PotatoMania/uconsole-cm3/doc/how-to-install-archlinux-from-scratch.md

 _DRAFT_

+> It looks like there's a more detailed guide at [Autianic/clockworkpi-linux](https://github.com/Autianic/clockworkpi-linux#arch-linux-arm-chroot-environment-setup).
+It tells how to build the packages and how to make the partitions.
+> The exception is that CM3 can only boot from a fat partition on a MBR partition table, with a proprietary bootloader.
+So no u-boot related stuff is necessary.

 A Linux-based host computer(a VM is fine) is required for this guide.
 In best case, an ArchLinux host.
 If OS installation is not preferred/available, live CDs can be used.

 This guide assumes that a ArchLinux host is used.
 Please make necessary changes when operating with other distros.